 - Loose, cracked or worn bearing jewel

-Remember that, because it sounds like a very easy repair but it’s not.
-It could be anyone of those hundreds of reasons.
+There are hundreds of reasons for a watch to stop, but over-winding your watch isn’t one of them.
+Remember that, because it sounds like a straightforward repair, but it’s not.
+It could be any one of those hundreds of reasons.

-The watch needs to be completely overhauled and it will probably need some new parts as well.
+The watch needs to be completely overhauled, and it’ll probably need some new parts as well.